bodiwael/AML-Task3/README.md

 - **Neural Networks**: To predict or enhance existing turbulence models.
 - **Regression Techniques**: To model the turbulence behavior based on available CFD data.
 - **Deep Learning Models**: For more complex, high-dimensional turbulence data.

-The project follows the techniques described in the research paper **"AI-Based Turbulence Modeling Using Machine Learning"** (DOI: 10.1007/s40314-023-02547-9).

 ---

 ## Data Selection